Showing posts with label Lifestyle. Show all posts

 Life may bring us to several places in our lifetime.
 Some destinations may still need to be planned, but opportunities and destiny take us there.

-In 2016 after a thousand miles journeys abroad, life brought me to a lovely place; known as the city of love Iloilo City, Philippines.
+In 2016, after a thousand-mile journey abroad, life brought me to a lovely place known as the city of love—Iloilo City, Philippines.

-13 years since I left, I came back to live and practice my profession by working in a medical center near the esplanade, where I used to spend some morning strolls and sunset viewing.
-I have seen the city's growth as it embraced modern development in infrastructure while preserving its old heritage.
-Now the city is a fusion of the ancient and contemporary world.
+13 years after I left, I came back to live and practice my profession by working in a medical center near the esplanade, where I used to spend some morning strolls and sunset viewing.
+I have seen the city's growth as it embraced modern infrastructure development while preserving its old heritage.
+Now, the city is a fusion of the ancient and contemporary world.
 It has a more charming vibe among the developing cities in the Philippines.

 That journey to the 'City of Love' brought memories to cherish for a lifetime, until one day, another journey began to another place; to the country's capital region of Metro Manila, back to the site where I started to work and discover places and the world.

-The thousand miles journey brought meaning to life, but away from my family.
-But now, a journey of a thousand miles includes a 'home sweet home' closer to my family.
+The thousand-mile journey brought meaning to life but also took me away from my family.
+Now, a journey of a thousand miles includes a 'home sweet home' closer to my family.
+Home, where I find comfort, security, and love, is not just a physical location but a feeling of belonging and connection.

 Life is good to return to their loving and warm embrace during this crisis, where uncertainty unfolds.
 I was far away from them for years, searching for a living, but now I am living with them, searching for meaning.

-Life will always protect and comfort us, and life will always lead us back, even after a thousand miles journeys and beyond.
+Life will always protect and comfort us, leading us back, even after a thousand-mile journey and beyond.

 © 2020 Del Cusay